 To be honest, some of the older post on this website are pretty cringeworthy.
 I’ve made every mistake possible — from assuming random people’s pronouns to thinking three days in a new city would qualify me to give travel advice.

 The blog posts I have written in my early twenties show little reflection, too many generalizations, and a severe lack of awareness regarding my immense privilege a white cishet women from one of the richest country in the world.

 But traveling did help with losing my sense of entitlement.
 It just took me awhile to realize that my journey wasn’t that much about travel after all.

 Why “Sateless Suitcase”?

-However, this is exactly what I liked about the word “sateless”.
-In my definition, its age relates to writing down travel memories as one of the oldest kinds of literature and thus it can be seen as an embodiment of my personal understanding of the humanities and my own role as a cultural historian: Written words about the way one sees and experiences the world help persevering history and culture for the next generations.
+However, this is exactly what I liked about the word “sateless” (I mean, I’m a medievalist, I like old things).
+In my definition, its age relates to writing travel memories as one of the oldest kinds of literature and thus it can be seen as an embodiment of my personal understanding of the humanities and my own role as a cultural historian: Written words about the way one sees and experiences the world help persevering history and culture for the next generations.

 By composing this blog, I hope to contribute inspiring thoughts on how to perceive the world and share them with others.
 I want curiosity to enrich our lives, I want the blog to be a platform for conveying my stories and photos — to be inspired in return.